contentful/apps/apps/sap-commerce-cloud/frontend/README.md

 `npm i`

-### Set development ENV

-Copy the contents of .env.development.sample into a new file called .env.development (calls to SAP will only work from localhost with this added)

 #### `npm run start`

 Run this command from the frontend folder.
 Creates or updates your app definition in contentful, and runs the app in development mode.